 The launching process needs some explanation.

-Second, grab a tube from the truck, and all of your personal gear, and carry it down to the river.
+Second, grab a tube (or PFD) from the truck, and all of your personal gear, and carry it down to the river.
 Since there is a lot of glass along the road and on the river bank, please hold your tube up after unloading, and watch out for the barbed wire, wear your foot wear until you launch.
-We will need some of you to help carry a cooler as well, to avoid extra trips.
+Cooler Captains: You will need some one of your group to help carry a cooler as well to avoid extra trips.

 A few tips on river tubing may be helpful to the novice.
 If you find yourself heading toward the bushes, turn your tube so that your feet are facing the nearest bank.
 Start to kick and paddle toward the middle of the river (always the safest place).